-Ecotech supply an RS232 cable with each Aurora 3000.
-This cable is suitable for connecting directly from the Aurora 3000 (muti-drop port) to a standard 9 pin RS232 port found on most personal or laptop computers.
+Ecotech supply an RS232 cable with each Aurora nephelometer.
+This cable is suitable for connecting directly from the Aurora (Multi-drop port) to a standard 9 pin RS232 port found on most personal or laptop computers.

 If you require a longer cable for your application, the following diagram shows how it can be made.